IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Currently the following methods are used to detect file types:

 - The file type detected by the browser (or sent via API).
+- Custom code that reads the first few bytes.
+As explained at :ref:`s3-direct-upload-features-disabled`, this code is disabled during direct upload to S3.
+However, this code is active when the "redetect" API is used.
 - JHOVE: https://jhove.openpreservation.org
 - The file extension (e.g. ".ipybn") is used, defined in a file called ``MimeTypeDetectionByFileExtension.properties``.
 - The file name (e.g. "Dockerfile") is used, defined in a file called ``MimeTypeDetectionByFileName.properties``.